Warship Wednesday, Mar. 13, 2019: Putting the Yeoman back into the Einmann-Torpedo

 One on display at the Verkehrsmuseum in Speyer, Germany.

-Further, the craft have been the subject of numerous scale models.
+Further, the craft has been the subject of numerous scale models.

 Of the men behind the devices, K.361 commander Johann Krieg was wounded in the last days of the war and captured by the British.
 He later joined the West German federal navy (Bundesmarine) in 1956 and retired from the Ministry of Defense in 1975 with the rank of Fregattenkapitän.
 He died in 1999.